NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Sibs of a proband

-• The risk to sibs of a proband with 2q37 deletion syndrome depends upon the chromosome findings in the parents.
+• The risk to sibs of a proband with 2q37 deletion syndrome depends on the genetic status of the parents.

 • As with other de novo chromosome rearrangements, the recurrence risk for future pregnancies is negligible when parental karyotypes are normal.

-• If a parent has a balanced structural chromosome rearrangement, the risk to sibs is increased and is dependent upon the specific chromosome rearrangement and the possibility of other variables.
+• If a parent has a balanced structural chromosome rearrangement, the risk to sibs is increased and depends on the specific chromosome rearrangement and the possibility of other variables.

 • The occurrence of germline mosaicism has not been reported in individuals with 2q37 deletion syndrome, although the possibility cannot be excluded.

-Offspring of a proband.
-While there are no published reports of individuals with 2q37 deletion syndrome reproducing to date, menarche was reported in an adolescent girl who subsequently experienced secondary amenorrhea [Wilson et al 1995], and the authors have personally examined a second female with normal menses.
-It is reasonable to expect normal fertility in mildly affected individuals with the 2q37 deletion syndrome.
+• An affected female with some features of the 2q37 microdeletion syndrome was born to a "normal" father with a cryptic subtelomeric deletion [van Karnebeek et al 2002].
+Menarche was reported in an adolescent girl who subsequently experienced secondary amenorrhea [Wilson et al 1995], and the authors have personally examined a second female with normal menses.
+It is reasonable to expect normal fertility in mildly affected individuals with the 2q37 microdeletion syndrome.
 In this case, the risk of transmitting the chromosome deletion would be 50% for each pregnancy.

 Carrier Detection